 There is a direct link between exposure to asbestos and the diagnosis of mesothelioma.
 So, what is asbestos?
 Asbestos is a heat-resistant fibrous silicate mineral that can be woven into fabrics and is used in fire-resistant and insulating materials such as brake pads and linings.
 Asbestos is microscopic and can lodge in the pleural lining of the lungs and the peritoneal lining of the abdominal cavity.

 Mesothelioma is an aggressive cancer affecting the membrane lining of the lungs and abdomen.
-The primary cause and risk factor for mesothelioma is the exposure of asbestos.
-There are three types of mesothelioma and each affects different internal organs: Pleural (lungs), Peritoneal (abdominal cavity) and Pericardium (heart).
+The primary cause and risk factor for mesothelioma is the exposure to asbestos.
+There are three types of mesothelioma and each affects different internal organs: pleural (lungs), peritoneal (abdominal cavity), and pericardium (heart).